-The introduction of the AIFMD-compliant "Reserved Alternative Investment Fund" (RAIF) regime in 2016 has added another available option, and this form is often used by private equity sponsors for pooling vehicles, especially in the context of pan-European marketing to professional investors.
+The introduction of the AIFMD-compliant Reserved Alternative Investment Fund (RAIF) regime in 2016 has added another available option, and this form is often used by private equity sponsors for pooling vehicles, especially in the context of pan-European marketing to professional investors.

-In keeping with global developments, the new laws regarding (i) the introduction of the Beneficial Owner Register, enacted on 13 January 2019 (the "BOR Law"), and (ii) the law dated 25 March 2020 transposing the EU Council Directive 2011/16 (DAC6) are the most recent changes in the private equity legal environment in Luxembourg.
+In keeping with global developments, the new laws regarding the introduction of the beneficial owner register, enacted on 13 January 2019 (the "BOR Law") and the law dated 25 March 2020 transposing the EU Council Directive 2011/16 (DAC6) are the most recent changes in the private equity legal environment in Luxembourg.

-According to the BOR Law that came into force on 1 March 2019, all entities that are registered with the Trade and Companies Register in Luxembourg now also have to provide details of the identity of its beneficial owners with the Luxembourg Beneficial Owner Register.
+According to the BOR Law, which came into force on 1 March 2019, all entities that are registered with the Trade and Companies Register in Luxembourg also have to provide details of the identity of its beneficial owners with the Luxembourg Beneficial Owner Register.